FrancoisBib/nurudata/README.md

 ## Project Overview

 Nurudata is a Software-as-a-Service (SaaS) application designed to convert PDF, image, and document files into structured JSON format using advanced AI agents for Retrieval-Augmented Generation (RAG).
-The application integrates with n8n backend for seamless workflow automation, enabling users to automate data extraction and processing tasks.

 The core purpose of Nurudata is to simplify the conversion of unstructured documents into machine-readable JSON data, leveraging AI to intelligently parse and structure content for downstream applications such as data analysis, content management systems, or integration with other business tools.